 Consulting agreements are personal agreements between Employees and a private company.
-Georgia Tech cannot provide advice to Employees regarding private matters, however Employees should carefully review such agreements to ensure the terms are not in conflict with their employment agreement with Georgia Tech or GTRC nor in conflict with any Georgia Tech policy, including but not limited to this Conflict of Interest Policy and the Intellectual Property policy.
+The Institute cannot provide advice to Employees regarding private matters, however Employees should carefully review such agreements to ensure the terms are not in conflict with their employment agreement with the Institute or GTRC nor in conflict with any of the Institute's policies, including but not limited to this Conflict of Interest and Outside Professional Activity Policy and the Intellectual Property Policy.
 Most companies require a consultant to sign a consulting agreement.
-Any Georgia Tech employee who is asked to sign such an agreement should consult with his or her personal attorney for review and advice.
-Any consultant agreement, as a minimum, should state that the consultant is an employee of Georgia Tech and, as such, has commitments, responsibilities and obligations (contractual or otherwise) that must be fulfilled and not negatively impacted by a consulting agreement terms/conditions or actual consulting.
+Any Institute Employee who is asked to sign such an agreement should consult with his or her personal attorney for review and advice.
+Any consultant agreement, at a minimum, should state that the consultant is an Employee of the Institute and, as such, has commitments, responsibilities and obligations (contractual or otherwise) that must be fulfilled and may not be negatively impacted by a consulting agreement terms/conditions or actual consulting.

-To avoid conflict with Georgia Tech-assigned duties, following language is recommended as part of your consulting agreement:
+To avoid conflict with Institute-assigned duties, the following language is recommended as part of an Employee's consulting agreement: